 Guitar lessons in Victoria, BC, Canada, with Bradford Werner.
 All ages and levels are welcome – Positive, productive, and well-rounded lessons.
-I teach at two locations, a private studio in Fernwood Square and at the Victoria Conservatory of Music located downtown Victoria.
+I teach at two locations, a private studio and at the Victoria Conservatory of Music located downtown Victoria.
 I regularly teach a studio of 30 one-on-one lessons as well as chamber music coaching and classes.
-I primarily teach classical guitar, but I also accept occasional steel-string and electric students.
-I also believe that even classical students should learn basic chording, improvisation, and popular music on the side.
+I specialize in teaching classical guitar but I also accept a variety of other guitar students ranging from fingerstyle to ukulele.
 I aim to create happy, creative, and well-rounded music students.
 In additional to guitar lessons, I also teach music theory, history, and musicianship.

 I enjoy teaching a variety of students from determined youth, post-secondary students, to hobbyist adults.
 I’ve been teaching at the Conservatory for around 12 years and have been playing guitar for 26 years.
 I’ve adjudicated festivals, exams, and masterclasses for a variety of organizations including The Alberta Provincial Festival, Mount Royal University Conservatory, Calgary Guitar Society, Camosun College, Medicine Hat Rotary Festival, The Northwest Music Festival, and many more.
-Although I specialize in classical guitar I also love popular music from rock, folk, metal, and jazz.
+Although I specialize in classical guitar I love popular music from rock, folk, metal, and jazz.
 In addition to teaching I also perform professionally and have received many awards as well financial assistance from the Canada Council for Arts.
 Learn more at my About Page.

 Benefits of Guitar with Bradford